svc64/svc64/README.md

 ### Welcome! 😊👋

 I go by svc64 on the internet.
-I'm a 12th grade high school student from Israel 🇮🇱

 - 📘 I know:
   - Skills: